-So, in summary: Ingo's use of Ideograms in early CRV stages is pure genius.
-The early CRV training notes and the later manual approach is that Ideograms are ONLY Kinaesthetic.
-My experience, research, the decades of change since, and recent dialogue with Tom McNear indicates to me that Ideograms can be both visual and kinaesthetic.
+So, in summary: I believe Ingo's use of Ideograms in early (CRV) stages is pure genius.
+The early Ingo/CRV approach is that Ideograms are ONLY Kinaesthetic.
+My experience, research, the decades of change since shows me that are that Ideograms can be both visual and kinaesthetic.

-Sometimes it may look like what it actually is, and sometimes it may not - the I /A:/B: feeling motion confirms this.
+Sometimes it may look like what it actually is, and sometimes it may not - the A:/B: probing confirms this.

-This Ideogram approach is both a kinaesthetic response and visual response.
+This updated Ideogram approach is both a kinaesthetic response and visual a response.
 In my opinion, the best of both worlds.
-Ideograms as gestalts are inherently visual and this should not be ignored outright, but also because Ideograms and RV is a complex evolving personal language, confirmation and clarification through feeling/motion and the analytical part, confirms and overrides any purely visual impressions.
+Ideograms as gestalts are inherently visual and this should not be ignored outright, but also because Ideograms and RV is a complex evolving personal language, confirmation and clarification through feeling/motion and the analytical probing, confirms and overrides any initial visual impressions.

-Now, recognising that we all have a 'universal common gestalt language', and that ideograms also hold visual information - we can start to look at my CRV Ideogram process in more detail.
+Now, recognising that we all have a 'universal common gestalt language', we can start to look at my 'flow' Ideogram process in more detail.